dsambrano/good_coding_practices/_posts/series/git/2022-10-11-draft-github.md

 But what if something doesn't break right away.
 What if it takes a while to realize that this caused a problem.
 Are you just going to leave the old commented version in there for ever?
-If you do then you won't have very maintainable code, because the amount of comments are quickly going to explode.
+If you do, then you won't have very maintainable code because the amount of comments are quickly going to explode.
-In constrast, with git, you just save the version as a commit make the changes, and if *anything* goes wrong, just rewind back to before the issue occured.
+In contrast, with `git`, you just save the version as a commit make the changes, and if *ANYTHING* goes wrong, undo that commit or rewind back to before the issue occured.
 You have peace of mind because you know you have every change that has ever happened to a file.

 Additionally, while you do get some history for a file on DropBox/Drive, neither provides any information about what is different between the different versions.
-So you would need to remember what changes you personally made on April 23, 2022 at 4:00 pm compared the April 23, 2022 at 4:15 pm.
+So you would need to remember what changes you personally made on April 23, 2022 at 4:00 PM compared the April 23, 2022 at 4:15 PM.
 There is obviously, no chance that you remember what was different.
-In contrast, with git you have all the information stored with a message for every commit made, and with a single command, you know exactly what files and lines were specifically changed.
+In contrast, with `git` you have all the information stored with a message for every commit made, and with a single command, you know exactly what files and lines were specifically changed.

+### Reasons for GitHub

 DropBox/Drive have some mechanisms for multiple people editing a single file, but they don't work on all file types.
-Not to mention that even if they code, having your code update while you are trying to test things would not be an effectively system.
+But the bigger issue is even if they did work for code files, having your code updated while you are trying to test things would be a horrible system.
-Instead, you can work on changes without them affecting anyone else, and only once your changes work, then you can send them for everyone to review.
+Instead with GitHub, you can work on changes without them affecting anyone else, and only once your changes work, then you can send them for everyone to review.
 When it comes to coding, this system is simply better.

-### Reasons for GitHub

 One of the primarly purposes for GitHub for scientific programming, is to have a remote repository for your project.
 Of course DropBox/Drive can do this as well, but GitHub adds a few extra benefits that these don't.